widget

 I have spent most of this story discussing the physical side of my learning experience and only touched briefly on the mental side.
 I want to make one final comment about the mental image of water I had for nearly 49 years compared to now.

-I hope this analogy explains how my mental attitude and approach to water environments has dramatically changed from shear fear (for nearly 49 years) to being confident (in the last 6 months), but with some caution and respect for the water of course, but without fear.
+I hope this analogy explains how my mental attitude and approach to water environments have dramatically changed from sheer fear (for nearly 49 years) to being confident (in the last 6 months), but with some caution and respect for the water of course, but without fear.

 My Final tips to other adults who cannot swim at all and want to learn:-

-∑ I have always said to my children, “There are no short cuts in life”, you have to put in the effort and time to succeed at anything you want to do, and at the end you can reap the enjoyment and personal reward of achievement, like I have with swimming which is a skill I will now use and enjoy for the rest of my life !
+∑ I have always said to my children, “There are no shortcuts in life”, you have to put in the effort and time to succeed at anything you want to do, and in the end, you can reap the enjoyment and personal reward of achievement, like I have with swimming which is a skill I will now use and enjoy for the rest of my life!

 Milestones along the way that Peter may write on at another time: